munificent/craftinginterpreters/book/a-map-of-the-territory.md

 <img src="image/a-map-of-the-territory/ast.png" alt="An abstract syntax tree." />

-Parsing has a long, rich history in computer science that is closely tied to the artifical intelligence community.
+Parsing has a long, rich history in computer science that is closely tied to the artificial intelligence community.
 Many of the techniques used today to parse programming languages were originally conceived to parse *human* languages by AI researchers who were trying to get computers to talk to us.